>

 The beaches are clean and guarded with services that make them pleasant.
 There are many beaches from north to south, going from Rabat in the direction of Casablanca.

-aa playas de temara
+aa temara beach

 White House